Jakob-Materna/BeeWingAnalysis/README.md

 ### 4: Prepare input data for age and weight predictions
  - **4-ApplyImageScale.ipynb:** Applies the image specific mm to pixel scale for each live bee image.
  - **4-OnlyFWL.ipynb:** Removes everything but the forewing lobe using wing segmentations.
- - **4-Recenter.ipynb:** Recenters wings around the segmentated wing cells, removing variation in amount of visible wing base.
+ - **4-Recenter.ipynb:** Recenters wings around the segmented wing cells, removing variation in amount of visible wing base.
  - **4-RemovedFWL.ipynb:** Removes the forewing lobe using wing segmentations.
  - **4-StrictFilter.ipynb:** Sorts out bad quality live bee photographs with bad lighting or in which only parts of the wings were visible.